EDIorg/data-package-best-practices/webpages/2_clean/taxonomy_bp.md

 	* Scientific name
 	* Serial number/ID provided as by the taxonomic authority you are using.
 	* Categorical variable for the name of taxonomic information system.
+	* The lowest possible taxon level should be referenced.
 	* Explain acronyms such as "ITIS " in metadata.

-  * The lowest possible taxon level should be referenced.

 	* This practice should be applied to the most recent data and older ones if time allows.

-The Taxon System should cover the taxonomy in your geographic area and be reliable:
+## The Taxon System should cover the taxonomy in your geographic area and be reliable:

 * Examples of Taxon Information Systems are:
 * World Register of Marine Species [(WoRMS)](http://marinespecies.org/)
 * Integrated Taxonomic Information System [(ITIS)](https://www.itis.gov/), for terrestrial ecosystems.

   * Potential conflicts and other issues:
 	* Reconciling multiple returns on a search